facundobassi/site/about.markdown

 the site: a space to show results of data analysis projects.

-The author:  a mechanical engineer experienced in large capital projects (in diverse areas as planning, project controls and construction management).
+the author:  a mechanical engineer experienced in large capital projects (in diverse areas as planning, project controls and construction management).
 My focus is on the digitalization of project management as a mean to enhance the decision making processes and its results.

 ![](/assets/withmyson.jpg)